launchquickly/aws-docs/EC2.md

 Cold HDD and Throughput Optimised HDD cannot be attached to Root volume

-By default when deleting EC2 instance the attached EBS volumes will be deleted also as 'Delete on Termination' option checked by default.
+By default when deleting EC2 instance the attached EBS volumes will be deleted also as 'Delete on Termination' Termination Protection option checked by default.

 ** You cannot mount 1 EBS volume to multiple EC2 instances, consider EFS